missingpages/AI-Teacher/README.md

 - ensure neo4j credentials are entered in 'neo4j-local.txt'
 - set proper LLM key set in python env.
   - For eg. to access openAI LLM gpt-40-mini ,set OPENAI_API_KEY

+- OPTIONAL : Change user persona details in profile/student.json
+ - One persona will be randomly picked & assumed for the student

 - To create Knowledge base with learning materials(pdfs):
     - Run "python kb/data_pipeline.py <pdf_path>"